 You can't really miss our sign on the East side of I‑215 near March ARB in Southern California.

 Our museum is named after and dedicated to Chief Test Pilot, Tony LeVier, who flew over 200 different types of aircraft, declaring the P‑38 to be his favorite!
 Read more about Tony LeVier.

 After the P‑38 National Association was founded in May of 1987, one of it's proudest accomplishments was building the Museum, which is supported on contributions of memorabilia and donations from the public and our Association Members.

-Since our museum was built large enough to house the full-sized P‑38 replica, we bought one -- which is currently on exhibit.
+Since our museum was built large enough to house the real one, we decided to buy a full-sized P‑38 replica, which is currently on exhibit.

 The photos alone are worth a trip to Riverside, but the Museum doesn't stop there.
-Each group has gathered original uniforms (with combat ribbons), parts from the aircraft, gas masks, canteens, aircrew scarves, maps and much more, all under the watchful eye of 24-hour live surveillance.
+Each group has gathered original uniforms (with combat ribbons), parts from the aircraft, gas masks, canteens, aircrew scarves, maps and much more, (all under the watchful eye of 24-hour live surveillance to ensure their safekeeping).